 An example of a non-mechanical binding is Perfect Binding.
 This is a process that uses glue to attach the pages to a cover that is larger than the interior sheets, then uses a commercial guillotine cutter to chop off the excess around the 3 non-binding edges to make everything look uniform.
 The cover needs to be designed for a sheet size that is large enough to wrap the interior sheets and the interior layout needs to account for larger margins so the exterior edges can be trimmed when the cover is cut down.
 This adds some complexity to the design and print production process.
 The cover's spine width needs to vary based on the thickness of the sheets to be wrapped, which then means the design of the print on the spine needs to fit this width.
-Usually if you are designing for Perfect Binding, your cover art needs to be separate from the PDF so it can be provided on a larger size sheet than the interior pages.
+Usually if you are designing for Perfect Binding, your cover art needs to be a file separated from the PDF so it can be printed on a larger size sheet than the interior pages.
 This makes it difficult to share in one file.

 We favor designing for the mechanical options due to their strength, versatility, and ubiquity, but perfect binding is very professional and looks good on a shelf.

-A users binding choice depends on how, where, and when the book will be used.
+A user's binding choice depends on how, where, and when the book will be used.
 Class materials that might be printed either on a desktop printer or with POD service, we recommend designing for mechanical bindings like GBC Comb, Plastic Coil, or Wire-o.

 Pro Tip: Design for standard mechanical bindings so the PDF can be printed anywhere by anyone- and still look great!